jackorden/Examensarbete/README.md

 #### Workflows

-Every workflow gets triggered when pushing commits to the testing branch.
+Every workflow gets triggered when pushing commits to the testing branch or when doing a pull request to main branch.

 - The "actionlint.yml" checks syntax on commited changes to a workflow inside the .github/workflows directory.
 [Source](https://github.com/marketplace/actions/rhysd-actionlint)